samhiatt/mlnd_capstone_project/capstone_report.md

 #### Background

+[Xeno-Canto.org](https://www.xeno-canto.org/) is a crowd-sourced Creative Commons database of audio recordings of avian vocalizations from around the world, all labeled by species.
+It presents an opportunity to experiment with leveraging machine learning for classification of audio signals.
+The [Xeno-Canto Avian Vocalizations CA/NV, USA](https://www.kaggle.com/samhiatt/xenocanto-avian-vocalizations-canv-usa) dataset was procured for the purpose of jumpstarting exploration into this space.
+It contains a small subset of the available data, including 30 varying-length audio samples for each of 91 different bird species common in California and Nevada, USA.

 [Spectrograms](https://en.wikipedia.org/wiki/Spectrogram) (also called sonograms, visualizations based on sound frequencies) are commonly used for visual representation of audio information and have long been used for studying recordings of animal vocalizations.
-The project [DeepSqueak](https://github.com/DrCoffey/DeepSqueak) at the University of Washington in Seattle uses spectrograms and takes a deep learning approach to classifying recordings of ultrasonic vocalizations of rodents.
+The project [DeepSqueak](https://github.com/DrCoffey/DeepSqueak) at the University of Washington in Seattle takes a deep learning approach to classifying recordings of ultrasonic vocalizations of rodents using models trained on spectrograms.
 Their publication in Nature, [DeepSqueak: a deep learning-based system for detection and analysis of ultrasonic vocalizations](https://www.nature.com/articles/s41386-018-0303-6), uses this classifier to prove correlations between specific behaviors and types of vocalizations.

-[Xeno Canto](https://www.xeno-canto.org/) is a crowd-sourced Creative Commons database of audio recordings from around the world, all labeled by species.
-It presents a good opportunity to leverage machine learning for classification of audio signals.
-...
- small subset was curated to jumpstart exploration into this space.
-This dataset includes 30 varying length audio samples for each of 91 different avian species common in California and Nevada, USA.
+Here a similar approach is taken, using spectrograms as inputs to deep learning models, to build a classifier of avian vocalizations.

 ### Problem Statement
 In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
 You should also thoroughly discuss what the intended solution will be for this problem.
 Questions to ask yourself when writing this section: